 Examples of PWAs include Twitter, Tinder, and Debenhams, and the development of the technology is supported by Google, Microsoft and Apple.
-Several of the early test cases have reported about increased conversion rates, making PWAs a must for any future proof organisation.
+Several of the early test cases have reported about increased conversion rates, making PWAs a must for any future proof organization.

 A CMS for the future should support PWAs.
 When you are researching your next content management system, make sure it is able to work with progressive web app technology.

-Support – the CMS should support all designs and types of content you can throw at it
+- Support – the CMS should support all designs and types of content you can throw at it

-Image scaling – handling images both in editing and in presentation is no luxury, it’s a necessity in an increasingly mobile world
+- Image scaling – handling images both in editing and in presentation is no luxury, it’s a necessity in an increasingly mobile world

-Language support – as the web more or less has rendered national boundaries moot, any website or app should offer multilingual support, and the back-end is no exception
+- Language support – as the web more or less has rendered national boundaries moot, any website or app should offer multilingual support, and the back-end is no exception

-Integrations – having a close relationship with flexibility, integrations are key to staying ahead, as your CMS will not be able to offer everything to everyone.
+- Integrations – having a close relationship with flexibility, integrations are key to staying ahead, as your CMS will not be able to offer everything to everyone.
 Custom solutions always make their appearances, and a future proof CMS takes this into consideration

 You can also read our guide on how to future proof your digital experiences in order to gain a more complete understanding on the steps you should take toward the future.